Link to discraft.comRSS News FeedDiscraft.com NewsletterDiscraft.com site map

 Straighter Approach Shots

 A lot of players have a tendency to start the back swing to low and end to high, especially when they have to use more power.
-It happenes pretty often on drives as well.
+It happens pretty often on drives as well.
 The solution is not so hard: 1.
 Bring a friend who can watch you.
 2. Pretend that you are standing close to a hedge.
 The hedge is as high as your stomach.
 3. You have to throw with your disc and elbows over it.
 The will be in your chest area or just below.
 Your friend can even hold his hands instead of the hedge.
 It will make it more real.
-4. This will force you maintain a consistant arm level throughout the throw.
+4. This will force you maintain a consistent arm level throughout the throw.
 You will be stunned how fast you will learn to throw straight.
 Good luck.

 COURSES YOU SHOULD PLAY: